DNA (2025 film): Plot

-With this new evidence, Anand reluctantly hands over the baby they've been caring for to its biological mother, despite Dhivya's objections.
+With this new evidence, Anand reluctantly hands over the baby they've been caring for to his biological mother, despite Dhivya's objections.
 Moorthy then reveals that he was supposed to hand over the abducted babies to Rajendran, who now owns a security service operating in the hospital.
 Before Anand could confront Rajendran, Rajendran is attacked by a group of men.
 Anand intervenes to save him, but the goons kill Rajendran after giving Anand alcohol.
 Anand suspects that Gajaa's men are connected to Rajendran's murder, noticing a similar tattoo on the killers.
 When Anand is beaten by Gajaa's men, his suspicion is confirmed.
 In a fierce fight, Anand overpowers Gajaa's men, and Gajaa reveals that he was hired by Varadarajan to kill Rajendran.
 Gajaa's revelation sheds light on Varadarajan's past.

 After the 2014 accident, Varadarajan allied with Rajendran to abduct babies and sell them to childless couples.
 Varadarajan's modus operandi involved using multiple layers of operatives, keeping his and Rajendran's identities hidden.
 As a software firm owner providing solutions to hospitals, Varadarajan gained access to sensitive data, which he exploited to abduct babies and sell them.

-In Anand's case, Varadarajan was promised a hefty ransom of ₹2 crore by a US diplomat couple, who sought a baby born at a specific auspicious time, citing astrology.
+In Anand's case, Varadarajan was promised a hefty ransom of ₹ by a US diplomat couple, who sought a baby born at a specific auspicious time, citing astrology.
 Gajaa also revealed that Varadarajan had ordered him to kill Rajendran, fearing that Rajendran might turn approver.

 Meanwhile, the US diplomat couple meets Varadarajan at a temple, coincidentally, where Dhivya and Anand have also come.
 Dhivya immediately recognizes her baby in the couple's arms and informs Anand.
-Anand confronts them, beats Varadarajan and retrieves his baby.
+Anand confronts them, beats Varadarajan and retrieves his and Dhivya's baby.
 Rajendran's son, fueled by revenge for his father's murder, stabs and kills Varadarajan.
 This twist of fate indicates Varadarajan's earlier statement that justice will be served, even if it's delayed.

 Production

 Development

-On 11 October 2023, an crime drama project titled DNA was launched in Chennai, directed by Nelson Venkatesan who earlier directed Oru Naal Koothu (2016), Monster (2019) and Farhana (2023) and co-written by Nelson along with Athisha Vino was announced.
+On 11 October 2023, a crime drama project titled DNA was launched in Chennai, directed by Nelson Venkatesan who earlier directed Oru Naal Koothu (2016), Monster (2019) and Farhana (2023) and co-written by Nelson along with Athisha Vino was announced.
 The film stars Atharvaa and Nimisha Sajayan in the lead roles, alongside Balaji Sakthivel, Ramesh Thilak, Viji Chandrasekhar, Chetan, Riythvika, Subramaniam Siva and others in supporting roles.
 The film is bankrolled by Jayanthi Ambethkumar and S. Ambethkumar under their Olympia Movies banner.
 The technical team consists of cinematographer Parthiban, editor V. J. Sabu Joseph, and stunt director Don Ashok.